Do you want to work with children and young people?

 - Professional Indemnity Insurance covered

-- Discounted gym membership at six sites across the region
+- Discounted gym membership at seven sites across the region

 - Employee assistance program: up to 5 counselling sessions per year